The Atlantic Wall

 A long line of bunkers, guns and minefields.
 Large and small concrete defences alternating.
 On the coast everywhere there are still remains of the Atlantic Wall to be found.
 This five thousand kilometer-long defence line ran from Norway via Denmark, Germany, the Netherlands and Belgium to join the border with Spain, and was constructed by the Germans during World War II.
 The construction had a significant impact on the North Sea Coast landscape.

-It was built at built at breakneck speed
+It was built at breakneck speed

 Two years after the start of World War II the Germans began construction of the defence line.
 After a quick conquest of the continent they realized that the jump to England was not feasible.
 British troops with North American troops began to prepare for an invasion of the occupied continent and the Allied air raids became increasingly fierce.
 Nearly eight million workers were compulsorily put to work in August 1942.
 Under the watchful eye of 100,000 German overseers and engineers the line was built at breakneck speed.
 Within two years more than ten thousand bunkers along the coasts.
 The Atlantic Wall was never finished at all.